Medically reviewed by Drugs.com. Last updated on May 5, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to tegaserod or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-tegaserod is not approved for patients 55 years of age or older .
+Tegaserod is not for use in women 65 years of age or older.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.